orangespaceman/pi-python-garmin-strava/readme.md

 ***Automatically upload activities from a Garmin GPS watch to Strava when it is plugged into a Raspberry Pi.***

-I have tested this with my Garmin Forerunner 10 and a Garmin Vivoactive, I have no idea if it will work with any others.
+I have tested this with a Garmin Forerunner 10, Forerunner 235, a Vivoactive and a Vivoactive HR.
+I assume it will work with others.

 ***